wanelo/spanx/README.md

 ### Alerts

 Besides actually writing out IPs to a block list file, Spanx supports notifiers that will be called when a new IP is blocked.
-Currently supported are audit log notifier (that writes that information to a log file), and a Campfire Chat notifier, which will print IP blocking information into your Campfire chat room.
+Currently supported are audit log notifier (that writes that information to a log file), a Campfire Chat notifier, which will print IP blocking information into your Campfire chat room, and an Email notifier.
 It is very easy to write additional notifiers.

 ## Installation